rgroesslinger/hashcat-gui/README.md

 ```
 git clone https://github.com/rgroesslinger/hashcat-gui
 ```
 or download latest [source release](https://github.com/rgroesslinger/hashcat-gui/releases/).
-If you have a working development environment with QtCreator you can open `hashcat-gui.pro` in QtCreator and `Build ➔ Run`.
+If you have a working development environment with Qt Creator you can open `hashcat-gui.pro` and `Build ➔ Run`.

 ### Linux
 - Install dependencies